The ACA Subsidy Cliff Is a $15K Tax Bomb for Early Retirees

 2. Monte Carlo Retirement Planner (free tier available): quantcalc.app

-Runs up to 10,000 Monte Carlo simulations using institutional forecast data from CME, BlackRock, JPMorgan, Vanguard, and GMO.
+Runs up to 10,000 Monte Carlo simulations using forward-looking forecast data from CME, BlackRock, JPMorgan, Vanguard, GMO, Schwab, and Invesco.
 Models multi-period asset allocation, glide paths, Social Security timing, and pension income.
 The PRO version ($99 lifetime) includes a portfolio optimizer and PDF export.

 Both tools are client-side JavaScript — your financial data never hits a server.